 Managed IT Services is also a good solution at an affordable budget.
 It is crucial to have skilled professionals to monitor your files and network.
 Network Repairs offers Managed IT services with 24/7 monitoring and reporting for backup and virus.

 And most important: a proper backup plan with at least 90 days of data is a MUST!
 As Murphy’s Law, whatever worst will eventually happen.
-It is very true as several of our clients have had protection from us against Ransomware or other virus attacks since 2016.
-In the event of an attack, backup is the only way to save yourself—we are able to restore your server and files within 15 minutes if you have a proper backup virtual server kept in a safe environment.
+It is very true as several of our clients have had protection from us against Ransomware or other virus attacks to our cybersecurity since 2016.
+In the event of a cybersecurity attack, backup is the only way to save yourself—we are able to restore your server and files within 15 minutes if you have a proper backup virtual server kept in a safe environment and cybersecurity.